philipclaude/vortex/README.md

 `vortex` is a Voronoi mesher, visualizer and fluid simulator for geophysical fluids on the sphere.
 Currently, the main capability consists of solving the shallow water equations with a Lagrangian method to simulate the air in the Earth's atmosphere.
 Future work consists of applying this method to simulate the oceans.

-**Note:** `vortex` currently contains new unpublished research which is why it is a private repository - please do not share the code with anyone.
-It could be released publicly after the ideas are published.

 ### Installation

 To get started, `vortex` only requires `git`, `CMake` and a `C++` compiler that supports `C++17`.
 The `CMake` configuration will automatically download all required dependencies to the `extern` directory (which will be ignored by `git`).
 If you need to update a dependency (e.g. `wings`), delete the `extern/wings` directory and re-run the `CMake` configuration in your build directory.